TBLabFJD/PriorR/README.md

 # PriorR

-Priorr is prioritization program of disease-linked genetic variants devoloped within the Genetics&Genomics Department of the Fundacion Jimenez Diaz University Hospital.
+Priorr is a prioritization program of disease-linked genetic variants devoloped within the Genetics&Genomics Department of La Fundacion Jimenez Diaz University Hospital.
 Priorr is conceived to analyse the output of the FJD-pipeline of SNVs or CNVs.
 This software program offers a number of useful functionalities for variant analysis such as: filtering by a virtual panel of genes. manual control of different population frequencies or pathogenicity predictors or filtering out variants that have been already found by another protocol.

 # License